julian-b24/vistara-news-app/README.md

 Along the time we will use more tools and they'll be here!

+# **Information to take into account**
+Theres is an option on VistaraGUI, line 194.
+There you can change the default user to be a normal user or a moderator.

 # **Documentation**
 **The design and general architecture of Vistara [here](https://github.com/julian-b24/vistara-news-app/raw/master/docs/Blanco-Bola%C3%B1os.pdf).**